viniciusban/awesomemess.com/_posts/2019-07-30-represent-actions-in-rest.md

 operations on it, but when we need to map business actions to REST representations, people disagree.

-I selected 2 discussions about an ancient "problem" on REST APIs, the Virtual Machine problem:
+I picked 2 reasonings about an ancient "problem" on REST APIs, the Virtual Machine problem:

 - [RESTful Casuistry](https://www.tbray.org/ongoing/When/200x/2009/03/20/Rest-Casuistry)